Varsha-Nagarajan/CSC-522_Object_Recognition/README.md

 Feel free to experiment with the hyper-parameters for spectral clustering (number of clusters, dimensions, value of t), the threshold and cost for the maximum number of fine categories within a cluster and the models (mini batch size, optimizers - decay, momentum, learning rate).

 ## 2. Executing the Unsupervised Code
-Also, create a **"data/"** directory in the same directory where the tsne.py and clustering_metrics.py exist.
+Create a **"data/"** directory in the same directory where the tsne.py and clustering_metrics.py exist.
 The downloaded dataset has to be extracted in the data directory which will create **"data/256_ObjectCategories"** where the actual dataset exists.
 ### 2.1 Convolutional Autoencoder
 To Train the autoencoder model: ```python autoencoder_training.py```